examplecode/user-script-example/README-en.md

 ## Introduction

-This script is used to demonstrate the use of the Tampermonkey script API and contains code examples of how to use most of the GM functions.
-Run these examples to understand the usage and features of these APIs.
+Here are two scripts: one demonstrates how to use the Tampermonkey script API, and the other demonstrates how to use the Greasemonkey 4.0 script API.

+- user-script-example.js  Example usage of the Tampermonkey API
+- user-script-example-for-gm.js  Example usage of the Greasemonkey 4.0 API

 ## API Reference